-FIGURE 9 - HOW DWELL TIME CORRELATES TO COSTS FOR BOTH SHIPPERS AND CARRIERS
+FIGURE 8 - HOW DWELL TIME CORRELATES TO COSTS FOR BOTH SHIPPERS AND CARRIERS

 Essentially, lowering detention time is a win-win opportunity.
-It offers the ability for carriers to increase the productivity of their assets, improve safety and heighten morale of their drivers.
-Similarly, shippers benefit through lower contract rates, higher tender acceptance rates and lower exposure to the volatile spot markets.
-While beneficial at all times, efficient yard operations become critically important during periods of tight capacity when carriers have lots of options.
+It offers the ability for carriers to increase the productivity of their assets, improve safety, and heighten the morale of their drivers.
+Similarly, shippers benefit through lower contract rates, higher tender acceptance rates, and lower exposure to the volatile spot markets.
+It is also important to note that while efficient yard operations are beneficial to shippers at all times, they become critically important during periods of tight capacity when carriers have many options.